Contact Balmori Associates: 820 Greenwich Street, New York, NY 10014; Tel: 212.431.9191; www.balmori.com.

 Over 20 different sedum varieties were used on this roof.
 Balmori Associates organized the plant palette into linear strips and geometric blocks to maximize the contrast of the different hues of green, textures of the foliage, and bloom color and time.
 The planting pattern will also evolve over time as certain sedums take over where others are not thriving, creating a continuously changing horizontal “canvas,” Balmori Associates also added to long strips of brightly-colored outdoor fabric to their design running in the opposite direction as the lines of the plantings.

-Scientific data on the performance of this green roof will be gathered and analyzed by the Green Roof Infrastructure Study working with Earth Pledge.
-The scientists will study heat flux and storm water absorption on both the vegetated areas of the green roof and control areas.
+Scientific data on the performance of this green roof was gathered and analyzed by the Green Roof Infrastructure Study working with Earth Pledge.
+The scientists studied heat flux and storm water absorption on both the vegetated areas of the green roof and control areas.